July retail sales surprise to upside in latest sign of resilient consumer

 Retail sales rose 0.7% in July from the previous month, more than Wall Street's estimates for 0.4% growth.
 Sales excluding auto and gas increased 1.0%,well above estimates for 0.3% compiled by Bloomberg.
 Meanwhile, June sales were revised up to 0.3% from 0.2%.

 The report, released by the Commerce Department, offers a snapshot of consumer spending at a time when economic data has been coming in stronger than expected and has economists pushing back or eliminating their recession calls.
+Spending in the Commerce Departments's control group, which feeds directly into the Gross Domestic Product (GDP) report, increased 1.0% in July.
+Economists had been expected just a 0.5% rise.

+Nine of the 13 categories highlighted in the release saw increases from a month ago.
+Nonstore retailers, which includes e-commerce, increased 1.9% from June.
+July included Amazon (AMZN) Prime Day and major online sales at other retailers such as Target (TGT).

+Meanwhile, sales in sporting goods and hobbies rose 1.5% from June, while food services and drinking places gained 1.4%.

+On the flip side, furniture and home furniture stores decline by 1.8%, and electronics and sales at appliance stores dropped 1.3%.

+"Spending on expensive, interest rate-sensitive items such as motor vehicles and furniture weakened, but these losses were more than offset by gains in the other components," Oren Klachkin, Oxford Economists Lead US Economist wrote in a note on Tuesday.
+"Leisure and hospitality spending stayed on a positive trajectory as outlays at food services and drinking places notched another a solid increase."

-It's one of several key readings on the consumer that was expected this week as big box retailers report second quarter results.
+Tuesday's report one of several key readings on the consumer that was expected this week as big box retailers report second quarter results.
 On Tuesday morning, Home Depot once again warned of a slowdown in big ticket spending from its customers.

 “While there was strength in categories associated with smaller projects, we did see continued pressure in certain big-ticket, discretionary categories," Home Depot CEO Ted Decker said in the company's earnings release.